Pre-meeting tips: Setting up your board in Lucidspark

 Use the “share” feature

 As mentioned above, Lucidspark boards can extend far and wide.
-Which is great, because it means you can fit a lot of information in a single board.
+This is great because it means you can fit a lot of information in a single board.
 But chances are not everyone you share the board with will need all of that information.

 If you’re thinking that digging through an extensive board to find one specific area seems inefficient, don’t worry: We’re one step ahead of you.
 As you share your Lucidspark board with collaborators, you can ensure that the link takes them to the part of the board they need to see.
 Simply open the Sharing dialogue box, click “Get Shareable Link” in the upper right corner, and select the “Link to current view” box.